Comparing emission- and absorption-based gas-phase metallicities in GRB host galaxies at $z=2-4$ using JWST: Results

 Systematic uncertainties also exist in the absorption line metallicities, primarily from the possible saturation of metal absorption lines in low- and even mid-resolution spectra, and also in the dust depletion corrections.
-All QSO-DLA absorption line metallicities shown in Fig.~\ref{fig:ZabsvsZem-NOX22} and \ref{fig:ZabsvsZem-LMC23} are measured from mid- or high-resolution spectra, and saturation should therefore be less of a problem \citep{wsb+17}.
-However, the absorption metallicities for two of the GRBs plotted are measured from low resolution data, and these metallicities should therefore be considered as conservative lower limits \citep{pcb+06}.
-We have accordingly plotting these data points with right-pointing arrows to indicate this uncertainty on the absorption metallicity, although, as described in section~\ref{ssec:Zabs}, we consider the absorption metallicity for GRB~090323 more robust due to the multiple metal lines used to constrain the dust depletion and metallicity.
+All QSO-DLA absorption line metallicities shown in Fig.~\ref{fig:ZabsvsZem-NOX22} and \ref{fig:ZabsvsZem-LMC23} are measured from mid- or high-resolution spectra, and systematic effects should therefore be less of a problem \citep{wsb+17}.
+However, the absorption metallicities for GRB~030323 and GRB~090323 are measured from low resolution data, and these metallicities should therefore be considered as lower limits \citep{pcb+06}.
+We have accordingly plotted these data points with right-pointing arrows, although, as described in section~\ref{ssec:Zabs}, we consider the absorption metallicity for GRB~090323 more robust due to the multiple metal lines used to constrain the dust depletion and metallicity.

-Dust depletion corrections can be well constrained when multiple metals are used \citep[e.g][]{dls+13,dlm+16,wsb+17}, although \citet{dlp+18} also found that corrections based on just the \mbox{[Zn/Fe]} and \mbox{[S/Fe]} relative abundance can give very similar results.
-The systematic uncertainties introduced from the dust corrections to our GRB data points are therefore expected to be minor compared to the other uncertainties from saturation and differences in the emission line metallicity diagnostics.